 In terms of out-of-sample fit, the predicted probability of leaving a bequest aligns well with self-reported probabilities.
 Moreover, we show that the estimated bequest motive is not simply reflecting the desire to accumulate wealth for future medical expenses.
 Slightly more than one-fourth of households that consume in a way that is consistent with a bequest motive reported a probability of leaving a bequest that was greater than 80 percent.
-In contrast, only about one-seventh of households that consume in way consistent with no bequest motive reported a probability of leaving a bequest greater than 80 percent.
+In contrast, only about one-seventh of households that consume in a way consistent with no bequest motive reported a probability of leaving a bequest greater than 80 percent.

-These results are relevant for the assessment of the efficiency cost and desirability of estate taxation.
+The results in this paper are relevant for the assessment of the efficiency cost and desirability of estate taxation.
 We find that most of the population has a bequest motive but for a majority, at least some of bequests are of an accidental nature.
-Only at high wealth levels does the difference between having and not having a bequest become clearly visible.
-A tax on small bequests is therefore unlikely to be largely distortionary.41 A tax on large bequests may be distortionary because some of the large bequests appear motivated by bequest considerations.
-At the same time, the existence of some accidental bequests among the wealthy suggests a peculiar policy prescription that resembles the current U.S. estate tax: Imposing taxation while simultaneously allowing for wide-spread and relatively cheap avoidance.
-Under this kind of policy, the tax could apply to bequests left by people without a bequest motive while cheap avoidance could allow others to escape taxation without a real reduction in wealth and thereby reduce the efficiency cost.
+Only at high wealth levels does the difference between having and not having a bequest motive become clearly visible.
+A tax on small bequests is unlikely to have a large impact on individual decisions, while a tax on large bequests may be distortionary because some of the large bequests appear motivated by bequest considerations.
+The existence of some accidental bequests among the wealthy suggests a peculiar policy prescription that resembles the current U.S. estate tax: imposing a tax on bequests but allowing for relatively cheap avoidance.
+Under this policy, the tax could apply to bequests left by people without a bequest motive while cheap avoidance could allow others to escape taxation without a real reduction in wealth and thereby reduce the efficiency cost.
 Of course, our results say nothing about the potential influence of bequests on the saving behavior of the recipient.